rajahamilton0528/rails-seedster/README.md

 * To test loads, reset the database: `rake db:reset`
 * We should have the data file in the `tmp` dirs.
+* To clear out the database and reset it, check the section below Resetting the Database
 * We can `truncate users, posts, comments` via `psql` to empty the tables out if we've already loaded data
 * Seedster can be configured to load from local files, without trying to download.
 In the Seedster initializer file, set the option `skip_download` to `true`.